Facilities available at the Yotsuya Campus

-Four of the many vending machines on campus are designated as “Charity Vendor” where anyone can make a volunteer donation.
-The vending machines on campus sell beverages at lower price (mainly 20 yen off), but these vending machines sell beverages sell at the regular price.
-The differences between the on-campus price and the regular price will be donated for the disaster relief.
+Four of the many vending machines on campus are designated as “Charity Vendors,” where anyone can make a volunteer donation.
+The vending machines on campus sell beverages at lower prices (mainly 20 yen off), but these vending machines sell beverages at the regular retail price.
+The difference between the on-campus price and the regular price will be donated for disaster relief.

-Water dispenser on the picture is one of the sustainable initiatives proposed by student staff of Office of Sophia Sustainability Promotion.
-The project aims to promote the use of water dispenser and personal water bottles to reduce plastic bottles.
-Since its installation, the project has had a strong effect, with as many as 4000 students (total number of people) using the water dispenser every day.
+The water dispenser in the picture is one of the sustainable initiatives proposed by students and staff of Office of Sophia Sustainability Promotion.
+The project aims to promote the use of water dispensers and personal water bottles to reduce use of plastic bottles.
+Since its installation, the project has had a strong effect, with as many as 4,000 students (total number of people) using the water dispenser every day.

 Umbrella Sharing Service: iKASA

 Currently, iKASA umbrella stands, an umbrella sharing service operated by Nature Innovation Group Inc., have been installed at four locations on campus.
 This service contributes to waste reduction as it is estimated that 80 million plastic umbrellas are discarded annually in Japan.
-The service offers variety of discounts including U22 plan which people who are 22 or younger can use the service for free.
-This makes it more economical to rent umbrellas than to buy another umbrellas for yourself.
+The service offers a variety of discounts including the U22 plan, where people aged 22 and younger can use the service for free.
+This makes it more economical to rent umbrellas than to buy another umbrella for yourself.